|Full name||Ankita Ravinderkrishan Raina NDTV Sports|

 - In school, during the summer vacations, Ankita and his brother, Ankur, played at the PYC Gymkhana in Pune, Maharashtra, as they have their relatives there.
 At PYC Gymkhana Ankita and Ankur noticed that several Gujarati tennis players were practising and improving their tennis skills under coach Hemant Bendre.
 Soon, Ankita started living with her maternal grandmother in Mumbai and began her tennis coaching under coach Hemant Bendre.

 - Reportedly, Ankita had to skip school for tournaments.
-She gave her tenth board exams in private.
+She gave her tenth board exam not as a regular student but as a private candidate.
 In twelfth even playing in an ITF tournament, she secured 69%.
 She played ITF tournament between her two board papers.

 - Ankita often speaks on motivational programmes as a guest sportsperson.
 She frequently speaks about the future of sports in India.